 Take advantage of an anti-phishing toolbar

 Commonly used internet browsers have anti-phishing toolbars installed.
-These toolbars performs quick checks to determine if the websites you’re browsing are prone to phishing.
+These toolbars perform quick checks to determine if the websites you’re browsing are prone to phishing.
 If you happen to click on one of these fraudulent websites, the toolbar prompts a warning.
-Maximizing the use of anti-phishing toolbar gives you an added safety net against phishing scams without having to pay extra.
+Maximizing the use of the anti-phishing toolbar gives you an added safety net against phishing scams without having to pay extra.

-Probe on how secure a website is
+Probe how secure a website is

 It’s apparent why we have to be extremely cautious when sharing personal information on the Internet.
 Before you send anything out, check if the site’s URL begins with “https” and there’s a “lock” icon at the beginning of the address bar.